Austinstevesk/jkuat-maize-disease-prediction/README.md

 # jkuat-maize-disease-prediction

--> This was a test API, definitely the one deployed
+-> This was a test API, definitely the one deployed could never be public